JoeHartley3/pi-touchscreen-timeout/README.md

 is off.

 The preferred program to use is timeout.py, which will watch all inputs listed by 'lsinput' for an event to turn the screen back on.
+The C program only watches a specified input device for events.

-The C program will use a linux event device like `/dev/input/event0` to receive events from the touchscreen.
-The event device is a command-line parameter without the /dev/input/ path specification.
+The programs both use a linux event device like `/dev/input/event0` to receive events from the touchscreen.
+When running the C program, the event device to use is a command-line parameter without the /dev/input/ path specification.

 Both programs use `/sys/class/backlight/rpi-backlight/bl_power` to turn the backlight on and off.
 The event device is a command-line parameter without the